dendenxu/fast-gaussian-rasterization/readme.md

 ## TODOs

-- [ ] TODO: Thinks of ways for backward pass
+- [ ] TODO: Thinks of ways for backward pass.
+Welcome to discuss!
 - [ ] TODO: Compute covariance from scaling and rotation in the shader, currently it's on the CUDA side.
 - [ ] TODO: Compute SH in the shader, currently it's on the CUDA side.